dashpay/docs/masternodes/setup.rst

 ---------------------------------------

 Open Dash Core wallet and wait for it to synchronize with the network.
-It should like this when ready:
+It should look like this when ready:

 .. figure:: img/setup-collateral-dashcore.png
    :width: 400px